Malcolm X: Death threats and intimidation from Nation of Islam

-Throughout 1964, as his conflict with the Nation of Islam intensified, MalcolmX was repeatedly threatened.
+Throughout 1964, as his conflict with the Nation of Islam intensified, Malcolm X was repeatedly threatened.

-In February, a leader of Temple Number Seven ordered the bombing of MalcolmX's car.
-In March, Muhammad told Boston minister Louis X (later known as Louis Farrakhan) that "hypocrites like Malcolm should have their heads cut off"; the April 10 edition of Muhammad Speaks featured a cartoon depicting MalcolmX's bouncing, severed head.
+In February, a leader of Temple Number Seven ordered the bombing of Malcolm X's car.
+In March, Muhammad told Boston minister Louis X (later known as Louis Farrakhan) that "hypocrites like Malcolm should have their heads cut off"; the April 10 edition of Muhammad Speaks featured a cartoon depicting Malcolm X's bouncing, severed head.

 On June 8, FBI surveillance recorded a telephone call in which Betty Shabazz was told that her husband was "as good as dead."
-Four days later, an FBI informant received a tip that "MalcolmX is going to be bumped off."
-That same month, the Nation sued to reclaim MalcolmX's residence in East Elmhurst, Queens, New York.
+Four days later, an FBI informant received a tip that "Malcolm X is going to be bumped off."
+That same month, the Nation sued to reclaim Malcolm X's residence in East Elmhurst, Queens, New York.
 His family was ordered to vacate but on February 14, 1965—the night before a hearing on postponing the eviction—the house was destroyed by fire.

-On July 9, Muhammad aide John Ali (suspected of being an undercover FBI agent) referred to MalcolmX by saying, "Anyone who opposes the Honorable Elijah Muhammad puts their life in jeopardy."
+On July 9, Muhammad aide John Ali (suspected of being an undercover FBI agent) referred to Malcolm X by saying, "Anyone who opposes the Honorable Elijah Muhammad puts their life in jeopardy."
 In the December 4 issue of Muhammad Speaks, Louis X wrote that "such a man as Malcolm is worthy of death."

-The September 1964 issue of Ebony dramatized MalcolmX's defiance of these threats by publishing a photograph of him holding an M1 carbine while peering out a window.
+The September 1964 issue of Ebony dramatized Malcolm X's defiance of these threats by publishing a photograph of him holding an M1 carbine while peering out of a window.